Linking American Standard® Home to Amazon Echo™ (Alexa™)

 You can link your Echo to your American Standard Home account for instant voice control of individual devices and automations by simply saying your command at any time.

 Tips Before Using Echo - How To Name Your Devices

 Naming your devices with simple one-word or two-word descriptions will provide the best voice control.
 Good examples are:

 - Kids Bathroom Light

 - Third Zone Thermostat

 - Master Lights

-If you need to rename devices, you can do this easily in the AS Air Home app.
+If you need to rename devices, you can do this easily in the American Standard Home app.